core-wg/yang-cbor/draft-ietf-core-sid.md

 | 100,000       | 900,000    | Reserved                          |
 {: align="left"}

 The size of the SID range allocated for a YANG module is recommended to be a multiple of 50 and to be at least 33% above the current number of YANG items.
 This headroom allows assignment within the same range of new YANG items introduced by subsequent revisions.
-The maximum SID range size is 1000.
-A larger size may be requested by the authors if this recommendation is considered insufficient.
-It is important to note that an additional SID range can be allocated to an existing YANG module if the initial range is exhausted.
+The SID range size SHOULD NOT exceed 1000; a larger size may be requested by the authors if this recommendation is considered insufficient.
+It is important to note that an additional SID range can be allocated to an existing YANG module if the initial range is exhausted; this then just leads to slightly less efficient representation.

 In case a SID range is allocated for an existing RFC through the "Expert Review" policy, the Document reference field for the given allocation should